Abin-coder/abinacharya.github.io/index.md

 reinforcement learning.
 Outside the lab, I enjoy cricket, badminton, photography, music, travel, and reading.

-I'm always happy to connect — whether it's about research, collaboration, or just a good conversation about interesting ideas.
+I'm always happy to connect whether it's about research, collaboration, or just a good conversation about interesting ideas and anime.

 ## Connect with me on socials